Alan Mulally

 Alan Roger Mulally (born August 4, 1945) is an American aerospace engineer and manufacturing executive.
+He was passed over as CEO of Boeing Commercial Airplanes and left to become the president and chief executive officer of the Ford Motor Company from 2006 to 2014.

-He is the former President and Chief Executive Officer of the Ford Motor Company.
-He retired from Ford Motor Company on July 1, 2014.
-Ford had been struggling during the late-2000s recession, returned to profitability under Mulally, and was the only American major car manufacturer to avoid a bailout fund provided by the government.
+He began his career with Boeing as an engineer in 1969 and was largely credited with Boeing's resurgence against Airbus in the mid-2000s.
+Mulally is also widely credited with turning around Ford during the Great Recession, when American competitors were declared bankrupt and were bailed out by the federal government.
 Mulally's achievements at Ford are chronicled in the book American Icon: Alan Mulally and the Fight to Save Ford Motor Company by Bryce G. Hoffman, published in 2012.
-On July 15, 2014, he was appointed to the Board of Directors of Google.
+On July 15, 2014, he was appointed to the Board of Directors of Google, a position which he had left by 2024.

-Mulally was the executive vice president of Boeing and the CEO of Boeing Commercial Airplanes (BCA).
-He began his career with Boeing as an engineer in 1969 and was largely credited with BCA's resurgence against Airbus in the mid-2000s.
 In 2015, Mulally was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.